menu

 Hardyville is a tiny town located in the state of Kentucky.
 With a population of 155 people and just one neighborhood, Hardyville is the 398th largest community in Kentucky.

-When you are in Hardyville, you'll notice that it is more blue-collar than most other communities in America.
-78.05% of Hardyville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Hardyville is generally considered to be a blue-collar town.
+78.05% of the Hardyville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hardyville is a town of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Hardyville who work in teaching (21.95%), office and administrative support (0.00%), and sales jobs (0.00%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Hardyville is worth considering.